LoadingScreen/algorithm_problem_solutions/README.md

 # algorithm_problems

 Problems taken from LeetCode and *Cracking the Coding Interview*.
-Expect lots of sloppiness.
+Please diminish my social status if you find any mistakes.